One Crazy Summer (novel): Sequels

 One Crazy Summer is the first book in the Gaither Sisters Series.
 The second book, P.S.
 Be Eleven was published in 2013, and features the girls returning to their home in Bedford-Stuyvesant, Brooklyn.
 The third book, Gone Crazy in Alabama was published in 2015 and features the sisters visiting their relatives in Autauga County, Alabama.
 The two sequels were also winners of the Coretta Scott King Award.

 Level

 This book is recommended for ages 9–12.
 It has a Lexile of 750L.

 Critical reception

 According to the critics, One Crazy Summer is a powerful and humorous story that is highly recommended.
 Teri Markson, writing for School Library Journal, states that it is "emotionally challenging and beautifully written" for children about ethnic identity and personal responsibility.
 Tricia Melgaard from School Library Journal states that this story is delightful and told through the eyes of Delphine, a "sensitive and intuitive" young girl.
 C. J. Morales, writing for the New York Amsterdam News, states that it is written to teach black history in a meaningful and amusing way, and "it will keep you laughing out loud."

+Graphic novel

+On May 6, 2025, One Crazy Summer was adapted into an authorized graphic novel illustrated by Sharee Miller and released by Quill Tree Books.